Who Are Fridja?

 Fridja the company was born in 2010.
 Fridja is a British company that develops, retails and wholesales innovating home appliances.
 The brand is named after the surname of the founder and managing director Ben Fridja.
 The operations team is headed up by Joanne Leighton, a very skilled lady from the North.
 You can contact us anytime here.

-Our flagship products are clothes steamers, however soon after launching our f1000 clothes steamer, we developed other products quickly including cold press juicers.
-We love YouTube and our Blog, and we are happy you’ve found our company.
+Our flagship products started as clothes steamers, however soon after launching our f1000 clothes steamer, we developed other products quickly including citrus juicers and cold press juicers.
+We love YouTube, Instagram, TikTok, Facebook and our Blog, and we are happy you’ve found our company.
 Please follow us on social media if you like, we promise to be vaguely entertaining at our worst and a gem of British innovation at our best.

 Was Fridja on Dragons’ Den?

 Yes we were!
 Ben Fridja was on Dragons’ Den in July 2015.
 You can read all about it and see the video here.

 What payment methods do you accept?

 We accept Visa, Visa Debit, Mastercard and of course wonderful Paypal.
 Should you wish to pay with American Express or another random credit card, please choose Paypal and checkout as a guest in Paypal using your credit card there.